guisalmeida/guisalmeida.com/content/posts/2024-07-28-accessibility-guidelines.md

 In 1999, the first version of the guidelines, WCAG 1.0, was released as an official W3C document.
 These guidelines have since been used by governments and companies as a standard for developing accessible web projects.
 The document presents three main levels characterized by the use of the letter “A” only as a symbol, such as the use of stars to characterize the quality of a product:

 ### 2.1 Level A
-this is the minimum level, where the most significant accessibility barriers are found.
+This is the minimum level, where the most significant accessibility barriers are found.
 Complying only with the level A criteria does not guarantee a highly accessible website;
 ### 2.2 Level AA
-this is the recommended level, complying with all the Level AA success criteria guarantees a highly accessible website, that is, it will be accessible to most users, under most circumstances and using most technologies;
+This is the recommended level, complying with all the Level AA success criteria guarantees a highly accessible website, that is, it will be accessible to most users, under most circumstances and using most technologies;
 ### 2.3 Level AAA
 The triple A conformance level is quite meticulous, that is, it aims to ensure an optimized level of accessibility.
 Most of the success criteria for level AAA refer to very specific situations, usually aiming to refine the success criteria for level AA.
 Maintaining compliance with certain success criteria for level AAA can be a costly process and, at times, difficult to implement.
 Therefore, many websites do not have content that applies to the success criteria for level AAA.